hibernate/hibernate-infra/README.md

  - 1 instance to host the Jenkins coordinator node.
    Start it on AWS and use the `jenkins-ci-coordinator` launch template (a RHEL 8 image).
- - 1 instance to create an AMI for the various Jenkins worker nodes, which will then be used by the Jenkins AWS EC2 plugin to spawn slaves on demand.
+ - 1 instance to create an AMI for the various Jenkins worker nodes, which will then be used by the Jenkins AWS EC2 plugin to spawn workers on demand.
    Start it on AWS and use the `jenkins-ci-worker-ami-building` launch template.

 Boot them using the provided 'cloud-init' script.